undertheseanlp/playground/wip_vlsp2020_dp/README.md

 **Biaffine Attenion for Neural Dependency Parsing**

-Our attempt is running an experiment using biaffine attention for neural dependency parsing, which yield a promise result in VLSP2019-DP dataset [[2]](#references)
+Our attempt is running an experiment using deep biaffine attention for neural dependency parsing method [[1]](#references), which yield a promise result in VLSP2019-DP dataset [[2]](#references).

+The input to the model is a sequence of tokens and their part of speech tags, which is then put through a multilayer bidirectional LSTM network.
+The output state of the final LSTM layer is then fed through four separate ReLU layers, producing four specialized vector representations: one of the word as a dependent seeking its head; of of the word as a head seeking all its dependents; another for the word as a dependent deciding on its label; and a fourth of the word as head deciding on the labels of its dependents.
+These vectors are then used in two biaffine classifiers: the first computes a score for each pair of tokens, with the highest score for a given token indicating that token's most probable head; the second computes a score for each label for a given token/head pair, with the highest score representing the most probable label for the arc from the head to the dependent.
+This is show graphically in Figure 1.

 ![](img/biaffine_attention_dependency_parsing.png)